Precision digital thermometer for professional kitchens and food safety.

 • Garlic-in-oil mixture (except those with commercially prepared acidified products)

-TCS food must be kept away from the “danger zone”, which is 41 to 135 ˚F. TCS is well-documented to cause foodborne diseases when their time and temperature requirements are not met from handling, cooking, reheating, and cooling.
-This is because inadequacy in both or either time and temperature allows the growth of microbial organisms due to the high concentration of nutrients, water, and level of acidity (pH) of the food (neutral or slightly acidic).
+TCS food must be kept away from the “danger zone”, which is 41 to 135°F. TCS is well documented to cause foodborne illness when its time and temperature requirements are not met during handling, cooking, reheating, and cooling.
+This is because inadequacy in either time or temperature allows the growth of microbial organisms due to the high concentration of nutrients, water, and level of acidity (pH) of the food (neutral or slightly acidic).

 The longer the food is in the “danger zone,” the more chances and time for pathogens to grow and multiply.
 For safety, food held at this stage for more than a couple of hours must be thrown out.
 For safety reasons, you need to consider both time and temperature when cooking them.